Creating A To Do List In WordPress

 Show Who Assigned the To-Do Item in Email

-Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
-This is a useful option if you have a number of project managers assigning to-do items to users …
+If this option is enabled, you can display the user who assigned the to-do item in the email.
+This option is useful if, for example, your site has several project managers assigning to-do items to users …

 From Field for Emails Sent to User

 Use this field to customize the “From” field when sending out emails to users.
-Type your company name, your domain, your name, or anything you like in this field …
+You can enter your company name, your domain, your name, or anything you like in this field …

 From Email

-Enter the email address that you would like displayed as the “sent from” address …
+Enter the email address that you would like to display as the “sent from” address …

 Subject Field for Emails Sent to User

-Type in a subject field for the email that will be automatically sent to users whenever new items have been assigned to your to-do list …
+Add a subject field for the email that will be automatically sent to users whenever new items have been added to your to-do list …

 Text in Emails Sent to User